Ten Book-Level Mistakes to Watch Out for When Redrafting Your Fiction [With Examples]

 Even if you write flawless prose, though, it’s possible to make bigger-picture mistakes over the course of a novel or novella … and these can sometimes be trickier to notice.

-Here are ten that always make me wince (and, often, cause me to put a book down altogether, never to pick it up again):
+Here are ten that always make me wince (and, often, cause me to put a book down altogether, never to pick it up again).

 #1: Too Leisurely a Start

 When you’re first getting into a new book, chances are, you want to be drawn into the story quickly.
 Most readers don’t have much patience for long, slow chapters that exists essentially to set the scene.
-Even if the author is laboriously setting up elements of the story that’ll become important later in the plot, this isn’t obvious at the time, and readers can lose patience.

 From a very unscientific poll of my Facebook friends, it seems that fantasy novels are particularly inclined to get off to a frustratingly slow start.